droidian/firefox-esr-mobile-config/README.md

 to have a close button on every tab, add `mcf.multipletabs.showclose` and set it to true.
 If you don't like the tab counter, you can disable it by adding `mcf.tabcounter.disable` in `about:config` and setting it to true.

+If you want to use the protections icon in urlbar, you can unhide it by adding  `mcf.showprotectionsicon` and set it to true in `about:config`.

 If it cannot be changed in preferences, look in `/etc/firefox/policies/policies.json`.
 You can see the active policies while